sidlatau/dart-lsp-refactorings.nvim/README.md

 # dart-lsp-refactorings.nvim

-Dart language server supports ability to `renameFilesWithClasses` and to update imports (`updateImportsOnRename`) after files was renamed.
-But now impors are not updated.
+Dart language server has setting to `renameFilesWithClasses` and to update imports `updateImportsOnRename` after files was renamed.
+But now imports are not updated.
 LSP server support `workspace/willRenameFiles` client request to get import changes.
 But Neovim LSP does not have support for this request.
 This plugin modifies `lsp.buf.rename` function to call `workspace/willRenameFiles` request before file rename and apply these changes after rename is done.

 ## Installation